ritesh277coe/flinktutorials/README.md

 # flinktutorials
+This project shows how to package protobuf models.
+Then use protobuf models in data serialization/deserialization.

-Generate protobuf model from builiding protobufmodels.
-Building the project will generate the model jar file.
-Copy the path of jar file and set it appropriately in flinkTutorial build.gradle filepath variable.
+<br>Build project `protobufmodels`.
+It will generate the protobuf model jar file.
+<br>Set the protobuf model jarfile path in build.gradle of flinkTutorial.
-For ex: filepath = '/Users/riteshsingh/IdeaProjects/protobufmodels/build'
+<br>For ex: filepath = '/Users/riteshsingh/IdeaProjects/protobufmodels/build'